Refugee Health Navigator

 The Public Health Institute (PHI) is an independent, nonprofit organization dedicated to promoting health, well-being, and quality of life for people throughout California, across the nation and around the world.
 As one of the largest and most comprehensive public health organizations in the nation, we are at the forefront of research and innovations to improve the efficacy of public health statewide, nationally, and internationally.

-Sehat Initiative (SI), a project of the Public Health Institute (PHI), has been established in response to the humanitarian and healthcare needs of Afghan refugees.
+Sehat Initiative (SI), a program of the Public Health Institute (PHI), has been established in response to the humanitarian and healthcare needs of refugees.
 The focus of SI is to improve the health and well-being of refugees in California and throughout the United States.
 Founded by medical and public health experts from within the refugee community, SI serves as a crucial bridge between refugees and their wider medical and social environment.
-Sehat (صحت), the Afghan/Arabic word for health, foretells a healthy beginning of a new life in the United States.
-SI projects are implemented in close collaboration with Afghan refugees, community-based organizations, researchers, and academic institutions.
+SI projects are implemented in close collaboration with refugees, community-based organizations, researchers, and academic institutions.

-The Refugee Health Navigator will work directly in the refugee communities of Sacramento County to build refugees’ understanding of the US health care system, assist clients with accessing services especially those with children under five years old, and support their integration in the society.
+This 100% FTE position works for the Afghan Refugee School Impact – Support to Schools (ARSI-S2S) project.
+The Refugee Health Navigator will work directly in the refugee communities to build refugees’ understanding of the US Local Education System (LES), assess the health needs and interests of Afghan refugee children and youth, and support their integration in society.

-This position works closely with staff of Sehat Initiative, First 5 Sacramento, and other Community-Based Organizations that partner with Sehat Initiative to provide support to refugee families with children under the age of five.
-Responsibilities include but are not limited to client eligibility screenings and systems navigation; administrative support; community outreach; and data collection.
+This position works directly with the staff of Sehat Initiative, school districts, and other community-based organizations (CBOs) that collaborate with Sehat Initiative to provide support to refugees.
+Responsibilities include but are not limited to development of educational materials and workshops for refugee families and school districts; administrative support; community outreach; data collection; and assessment of health needs of refugee children and youth.

-This is a hybrid position, and the employee will be expected to maintain a home-based work location as well as travel to various in-person work sites in Sacramento County, California.
-In-person work sites include but are not limited to community-based organizations, community events, and more.
-This position reports to the First 5 funded project director and regularly interfaces with external partners.
-The Refugee Health Navigator will spend about 75-80% of their time in the community.
+This is a regular full-time position that is expected to work 40 hours per week.
+This is a hybrid position, and the employee will be required to maintain a home-based work location as well as travel to various in-person work sites in the state of California.
+In-person work sites include but are not limited to school districts, community-based organizations, community events, and more.
+This position reports to the project manager and regularly interfaces with external partners.
+The Refugee Health Navigator will spend up to 50% of their time in the community.

 Essential Duties & Responsibilities

-- Travel to various in-person work sites in Sacramento County, California.
+- Travel to various in-person work sites in the state of California.

 - Perform other duties as assigned.

-- At least one year of experience with Health, Training, Public Policy, and/or Heath Education.
+- At least one year of experience in healthcare, public health, training, public policy, and/or health education.

 - High School Diploma.

-- Lived experience as refugees or asylees strongly preferred.
+- Lived experience as refugee or asylee strongly preferred.

-- Experience working with refugee and/or immigrant populations preferred.
+- Professional experience working with refugee and/or immigrant populations preferred.

-- Familiarity with refugee resettlement process and healthcare programs for refugee families with children under five preferred.
+- Familiarity with the refugee resettlement process and healthcare programs for refugee families with children preferred.

 - Excellent problem-solving skills combined with the proven ability to multi-task, prioritize duties, and manage time effectively.